 Best General-Purpose Lens: Panasonic 12-35mm f/2.8

-This is one of those lenses that isn’t just good for the BMPCC; it’s awesome for just about any Micro 4/3 camera.
-Featuring a focal length of 24-70mm on a standard Micro 4/3 camera like the Olympus OM-D EM-1, a fast f/2.8 aperture, and optical image stabilization, this lens lends itself perfectly for BMPCC shooters.
+This is one of those lenses that isn’t just good for the BMPCC; it’s awesome for just about any Micro Four Thirds camera.
+Featuring a focal length equivalent of 24-70mm on a standard MFT camera like the Olympus OM-D EM-1, a fast f/2.8 aperture, and optical image stabilization, this lens lends itself perfectly for BMPCC shooters.
 Given the Blackmagic’s 3x crop factor, this lens becomes a still-slightly-wide 36-105mm.
-Moreover, given the fact that the BMPCC has an active M4/3 mount, the image stabilization works just fine.
+Moreover, given the fact that the BMPCC has an active MFT mount, the image stabilization works just fine.
 In short, this is your desert island lens; it’ll work for almost every common scenario you might come across.

 You’d think I’d pick one of the pancake lenses available from Panasonic or Olympus, like the 20mm f/1.7 from Panasonic.
 To be sure, that’s a solid performer, but I chose the 12mm for 2 key reasons.

-The first is that it’s still a pretty compact lens, and has a nice, fast f/2.0 aperture with the equivalent of a 36mm focal length.
+The first is that it’s still a pretty compact lens and has a nice, fast f/2 aperture with the equivalent of a 36mm equivalent focal length (for BMPCC, that is.
+It’s 24mm for MFT cameras like the Olympus OM-D series or the Panasonic GH4).
 The second is that it’s a lens that lends itself a bit better for the BMPCC in terms of focus.

-Although the Blackmagic Pocket Camera does have a basic autofocus feature, most video shooters will find themselves using manual focus to nail things perfectly.
-The focus ring on the Olympus 12mm f/2.0 slides back to engage manual focus mode on the lens, revealing a handy distance scale.
+Although the BMPCC does have a basic autofocus feature, most video shooters will find themselves using manual focus to nail things perfectly.
+The focus ring on the Olympus 12mm f/2 slides back to engage manual focus mode on the lens, revealing a handy distance scale.
 This also adds one other benefit; the lens gains hard stops at either end of the focus range, something I find very useful when I’m in that mode.

 The majority of my test footage for my previous Blackmagic Pocket Camera review was shot on this lens.

-With a max aperture of f/0.95, these lenses are available in the equivalent of 52.5mm, 75mm, and 127.5mm focal lengths. a fat, generous focusing ring and a manual aperture ring, combined with gorgeous optics round up what is, without a doubt, the best family of lenses for low-light and achieving shallow depth of field for the Blackmagic Pocket Cinema Camera.
+With a max aperture of f/0.95, these lenses are available in the equivalent of 31.5mm, 52.5mm, 75mm, and 127.5mm focal lengths for the BMPCC.
+A fat, generous focusing ring and a manual aperture ring, combined with gorgeous optics, round up what is, without a doubt, the best family of lenses for low light and achieving shallow depth of field for the Blackmagic Pocket Cinema Camera.

-What are your favorite lenses for the Blackmagic Pocket Camera?
-Sound off in the comments below…
+What are your favorite lenses for the Blackmagic Pocket Cinema Camera?
+Sound off in the comments below.

 Latest posts by Sohail Mamdani (see all)